cybershard/auproximity/README.md

  - The server maintains connections between all proximity voice clients, serves as a WebRTC signaling service, and contains all the backends for positional data.

 This design makes it very easy to have any provider for positional data (e.g., server plugin, BepInEx mod).
 As well, the client can have any implementation, as basic websockets are used to transfer positional data.
 In the base implementation, the client is the webui, and uses Web Audio APIs to connect to other clients.
 However, the client manages the voice system completely.
-As such, the client can easily be extended to create a desktop application, an application that interfaces with Discord RPC, and even features like minimaps!
+As such, the client can easily be extended to create a desktop application, an application that interfaces with Discord RPC, and even include features like minimaps!

 ## Contributing
 I welcome PRs for adding additional backends, client features, and even forks for other games.